Edgar's Homecoming...Rural Rhythm Records

 Rounding out the band are Zack Autry on mandolin, Curtis Bumgarner on banjo, and Dylan Armour on resonator guitar.

 In late 2019, Jeff Autry took a hiatus from the Edgar Loudermilk Band due to the health reasons.
+Guitarist Clint Coker joined the band at that time.

 The Edgar Loudermilk Band performs throughout the United States and Canada.